ekanshgupta90/euler_orientation_convertor/README.md

 # Euler Orientation Convertor
 The convertor creates a ros node.
 The node continuously converts odom and imu quaternion orientations to euler pitch, roll and yaw.
-This is based on the initial work on Thomas D. <https://denewiler.us/cv>
+This is based on the initial work by Thomas D <https://denewiler.us/cv> .

 ## Setup